spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/table-feature-editable.md

 Let's take a closer look at all the possible options.

-`columns` (Only required properties are listed here.
-The entire interface can be found [here](https://docs.spryker.com/docs/marketplace/dev/front-end/table-design/#interfaces).):
+`columns` (only required properties are listed here, the entire interface can be found in the [Table Design](https://docs.spryker.com/docs/marketplace/dev/front-end/table-design/#interfaces) article.):
   - `id` - a cell `id`.
   - `type` - a cell `type`.
   - `typeOptions` (see more about [Column Type](/docs/marketplace/dev/front-end/table-design/table-column-types/) options):